 1. Market Momentum: The S&P 500 versus its 125-day moving average.
 Looking at this equity benchmark relative to its own history can measure how the index’s 500 companies are being valued.

 2. Stock Price Strength: The number of stocks hitting 52-week highs and lows on the New York Stock Exchange, the largest of the world’s many stock exchanges.
 Share prices of public companies can signal whether they’re getting overvalued or undervalued.

 3. Stock Price Breadth: The volume of shares trading in stocks on the rise versus those declining.
 Market breadth can be used to gauge how widespread bullish or bearish sentiment is.

 4. Put and Call Options: The ratio of bullish call options trades versus bearish put options trades.
-Options give the right not the obligation to buy or sell an asset.
+Options give investors the right but not the obligation to buy or sell an asset.
 Therefore, more trades of calls over puts could indicate investors are feeling optimistic about snapping up shares in the future.

-5. Junk Bond Demand: The spread between yields on investment-grade bonds and junk or high-yield bonds.
+5. Junk Bond Demand: The spread between yields on investment-grade bonds and junk bonds or high-yield bonds.
 Bond prices move in the opposite direction of yields.
 So when yields of higher-quality investment-grade bonds are climbing relative to yields on junkier debt, investors are seeking riskier assets.